About Me

 I’m guided by the big questions that we all think about at some time: What is reality?
 How did the universe come to be?
 Why do I exist?
 These are difficult questions whose potential answers intrigue me, as perhaps they may fascinate you too.
 There are many ways in which one may approach such questions.
 For me, I engage these questions academically at various levels, including by thinking of them from the collective perspectives of physics, philosophy, and theology.
 I also explore these and related questions through writing creative fiction.

 I came to my interest in physics through my earlier research on what is perhaps the most complex organized physical system observed thus far in the universe: the human brain.
 I did this research as an Amgen Scholar at UCLA and MSRIP Scholar at University of California, Riverside.
-My exploration of concepts related to the brain, mind, awareness, and time inspired in me questions about nature and the universe that I thought could best be answered through theoretical physics.
+My exploration of concepts related to the brain, mind, awareness, and time inspired in me questions about nature and the universe that I thought could best be answered through theoretical physics but ultimately led me to me to theology.

 If you have any questions or want to contact me, please send me an email.